 I thought this was because a crying infant caused me to stir, not because of skipping a snooze.
 By just day three, I was ready to give up.
 I again tried to tell my wife that I needed to be deficient in some areas.
 But she disagreed, so I had to keep at it.

 Almost a year later, circumstances have changed, but I never think about snoozing.
-This could be seen as an accomplishment or, at the very least, the elimination of a bad habit, but neither one of those things keeps me from feeling like shit in the mornings.
+This could be seen as an accomplishment or, at the very least, the elimination of a bad habit, but neither one of those things has kept me from feeling groggy in the mornings.

 photo: Amanda Jones